glue-viz/glue/doc/customizing_guide/full_custom_qt_viewer.rst

 Using layers
 ------------

-By default, any sub-class of `~glue.qt.widgets.data_viewer.DataViewer` will also include a list of layers in the central panel in the dashboard.
+By default, any sub-class of `~glue.viewers.common.qt.data_viewer` will also include a list of layers in the central panel in the dashboard.
 Layers can be thought of as specific components of visualizations - for example, in a scatter plot, the main dataset will be a layer, while each individual subset